Our Board of Directors

 Gunditjmara / Bunitj

-Jason is employed as the CEO at the Winda-Mara Aboriginal Corporation.
-Prior to this Jason was employed as CEO of the Gunditjmara Aboriginal Cooperative.
-Jason has been employed as a Senior Project Officer, Indigenous Family Violence, at DHHS and with the Victorian Aboriginal Legal Service (VALS) as the Koori Caucus Executive Officer.
-Jason has been a VACCA Board Member for 9 years.
+Jason is employed as the CEO of the Victorian Aboriginal Children and Young Peoples Alliance.
+Prior to this Jason was the Executive Manager with the Wathaurong Aboriginal Co-op, CEO at the Winda-Mara Aboriginal Corporation and CEO of the Gunditjmara Aboriginal Cooperative.
+Jason has been a VACCA Board Member for 12 years.
 He has a Diploma in Business Management and has completed governance training and the Indigenous Leadership Network Victoria course.

 Aunty Margaret Atkinson - Director